 - Getting assaulted by aggressive or reckless visitors, especially the drunk ones

-- Being hit by glass bottles throw by other attendees
+- Being hit by glass bottles thrown by other attendees

 - Stepping on broken glass